Ltcabral21/Python_Chat/README.md

 # 📌 Chat AI Interface

-Chat web which combines GPT-4 Mini and  Gemini Flash for awesome and versatile conversations!
+Chat web which combines GPT-4o-Mini and  Gemini Flash for awesome and versatile conversations!